griffincalme/ExperimentalScripts/README.md

 -----
 #SOSprobGraph.py

 Same as below, except it just runs for 100,000 iterations and outputs a graph.
+Oh and it runs about 11x faster.
 ![SOSprobGraph](images/SOSprobGraph.png)

 -----